Christmas Tree-Cycling and Pick Up Around the Main Line

 Radnor Township

 Artificial tree collection will take place on normal trash collection days.
-The township picks up natural Christmas trees during regular yard waste collection on Mondays.
+The township picks up natural Christmas trees curbside during regular yard waste collection on Mondays in January (except for January 19, 2026 when the Township is closed in observance of Martin Luther King Jr. Day).
 Be sure to remove all lights, decorations, ornaments, and the tree stand.

 Upper Merion Township

-Upper Merion Township is doing Christmas tree-cycling for its residents this year by collecting trees for composting.
-During the month of January, simply leave your tree on the curb and it will be collected by the township.
+Upper Merion Township is doing the Christmas tree-cycling for its residents this year by collecting trees for composting.
+During the month of January, simply leave your tree at the curb and it will be collected by the township.
 All ornaments, lights, stands, and bags must be removed before disposal.
-Pick-ups after the month of January must be submitted through a request for service.
+Pick-ups from February on must be arranged through a request for service, or check out the information supplied above and transport your tree to the Township Compost Site yourself.

 Lead photo courtesy of Philly Goat Project.
-Article updated by Beth Gilbert-Crowell.
+Article updated by Becky Ormsbee and Beth Gilbert-Crowell.